berru-g/Microcontroller-USB-midi/README.md

 # projet-dod
 Crea controller usb midi de A à Z. Prog C++, montage 328P, PCB-EDA, 3D.
 Work in progress since 2020.

-Nano keyboard whit AtMéga 328 PU for playing creative software, like Ableton, Arena, Arturia and more Hackable keyboard via RX - TX protocol.
-Plug in an FTDI and compile your code
+Nano keyboard whit AtMéga 328 PU for playing creative software, like Ableton, Arena, Arturia and more.
+Hackable keyboard via RX - TX protocol.
+Plug in an FTDI and compile your code.

 Developed and designed by github.com/berru-g